SteveSayantan/DevOps-Bootcamp/.github/chainingJobs.md

 - `job-4` depends on both `job-2` and `job-3`.
 If any of them skips or fails, `job-4` also skips.
   - However, due to `if: always()`, `job-4` runs irrespective of the success of its dependencies i.e. even if any of its dependencies fails or skips, `job-4` would execute.

+## Notes
+- Within a job, if one step fails, the following steps are skipped (default behavior).